 If you’re looking for vegan pizza in London then take a pew and read on.
 A couple of years ago vegan pizza would have meant pizza sans cheese (aka a Marinara) but today it’s a different story.
 From your chains to your independents more and more restaurants are catering for vegans, including offering vegan cheese alternatives.

 Last year Zizzi’s, Pizza Express and Pizza Hut introduced vegan cheese to their menu and this year Purezza opened up the first vegan pizzeria in London.
-However there are plenty of other pizzerias joining the plant based brigade – rightly so – and Pi Pizza in Battersea is one of those.
+However there are plenty of other pizzerias joining the plant based brigade – cheap dulcolax laxative rightly so – and Pi Pizza in Battersea is one of those.

-go to link About Pi Pizza Battersea
+where to buy dapoxetine in london About Pi Pizza Battersea

 Pi Pizza whose original restaurant is in beautiful Winchester has opened up a second branch in Battersea.
 Although they’re not a fully vegan pizzeria they do have a solid vegan menu with some innovative flavour combinations meaning that you’ll be spoilt for choice.
 The Pi artisan dough involves up to a 72-hour fermentation process, which gives the dough a light and lean base.
 It’s really easy to work with – which i know from making my own pizza – but it also tastes great too.